Office of Data Analytics, Institutional Research and Effectiveness (DIRE)

 Graduation Rates by Socioeconomic Status

 Table 8.1-7 and Figure 8.1-4 summarize the College’s six-year graduation rates disaggregated by Pell and Stafford Loan status.
-Morehouse continues efforts to exceed the comparison group median and increase Pell recipient completions.
-Over the five-year timeframe examined, non-Pell recipients outperformed Pell recipients.
+Morehouse continues efforts to exceed the IPEDS comparison group median and increase Pell recipient completions.
+Over the six-year timeframe examined, Morehouse’s non-Pell recipients outperformed its Pell recipients.

 Improvement Efforts